Scenario-based eLearning Course

 To translate the storyboard into a functional design, I created wireframes that mapped out the course layout.
 This step allowed me to plan the flow of content, navigation, and decision points before moving into full development.
 By wireframing in Figma, I was able to test the placement of text, characters, and buttons quickly, ensuring the design was both intuitive and visually aligned with the project’s style.

-This step required the most time, as I sourced and edited graphics using both Figma and Illustrator.
-Investing effort here paid off later.
-Once the mockups were complete, I could export them directly into Articulate Storyline.
-This streamlined development and allowed me to focus primarily on building interactions.
+Once the mockups were complete, I exported them directly from Figma into Articulate Storyline, which streamlined development and allowed me to focus primarily on building interactions.

 I developed the course in Articulate Storyline 360.
 To ensure smooth navigation, I prototyped interactive elements and integrated quizzes and knowledge checks to reinforce learning.
 Throughout development, I applied Mayer’s 12 Multimedia Principles.
 For example, placing speech bubbles near characters to support contiguity, adding play and continue buttons to promote self-pacing, and writing in a conversational style that included the learner’s name to strengthen personalization.